zhihengq/gravelbox/README.md

 # GravelBox

 GravelBox is a sandbox utility that allows the user to perform a controlled run of a binary executable, suspending it when the program attempts to perform actions such as writing/reading files, connecting to network, using the camera/microphone/speaker.
 GravelBox would then give the user an option to allow or deny this access.
 GravelBox would also have various configurations that can be set pre-run to allow/deny any combination of the permissions.

-Pradeep.
+## Directories

+- `bin`: compiled executable
+- `obj`: compiled object files
+- `src`: source code
+  - `src/trace`: code to trace and intercept the target
+  - `src/parser`: code to parse syscall arguments to human readable strings
+  - `src/ui`: user interface code
+  - `src/config`: code to save/load configuration files
+  - `src/test`: test code
+- `doc`: documentation